Colored Pencils on Wood

 Wood Grain Remains To Be a Timeless Background Preference

 There is something so uniquely vintage and classy about working on wood with art utensils.
-Because of its grainy texture, wooden medium gives artists plenty of room to experiment with different kinds of backgrounds.
+Because of its grainy texture, the wooden medium gives artists plenty of room to experiment with different kinds of backgrounds.
 Woodgrain is a great option to consider if your drawings involve lots of miniature detailing and ornamentation.

 There are a lot of hardwoods out there that have a beautiful grainy texture on them.
 You should keep in mind the nature of art you do when choosing the right kind of wood for yourself.